telenordigital/connect-android-sdk/README.md

             }
     };

-The `onTokenStateChanged(boolean hasTokens)` method will be called when instantiating the `ConnectTokenStateTracker` class and whenever the token state changes.
+The `onTokenStateChanged(boolean hasTokens)` method will be called whenever the token state changes.

 #### Retrieving the access token